Nischith7102005/abysslink/README.md

 > *“In the modern digital landscape, surveillance is the default.
 We have built a system where privacy is the baseline.”*

-AbyssLink is a zero-persistence, invite-only, end-to-end encrypted chat platform for professionals who demand absolute anonymity and impermanence in digital communication.
+AbyssLink is a zero-persistence, invite-only, end-to-end encrypted chat platform for people who demand absolute anonymity and impermanence in digital communication.

 - 🔒 **End-to-end encrypted** messaging and file sharing (AES-GCM + PBKDF2)
 - 🕵️ **No accounts, no usernames, no tracking** — every participant is anonymous